veillette/physics-book/contents/ch4NewtonsThirdLawOfMotion.md

 </div>

+Baseball relief pitcher Mariano Rivera was so highly regarded that during his retirement year, opposing teams conducted farewell presentations when he played at their stadiums.
+The Minnesota Twins offered a unique gift: A chair made of broken bats.
+Any pitch can break a bat, but with Rivera's signature pitch—known as a cutter—the ball and the bat frequently came together at a point that shattered the hardwood.
+Typically, we think of a baseball or softball hitter exerting a force on the incoming ball, and baseball analysts now focus on the resulting "exit velocity" as a key statistic.
-There is a passage in the musical *Man of la Mancha* that relates to Newton’s third law of motion.
-Sancho, in describing a fight with his wife to Don Quixote, says, “Of course I hit her back, Your Grace, but she’s a lot harder than me and you know what they say, ‘Whether the stone hits the pitcher or the pitcher hits the stone, it’s going to be bad for the pitcher.’”
-This is exactly what happens whenever one body exerts a force on another—the first also experiences a force ( equal in magnitude and opposite in direction).
+But the force of the ball can do its own damage.
+This is exactly what happens whenever one body exerts a force on another—the first also experiences a force (equal in magnitude and opposite in direction).
 Numerous common experiences, such as stubbing a toe or throwing a ball, confirm this.
 It is precisely stated in **Newton’s third law of motion**.